8 Bad-Ass Historical Women Who Defied Gender Norms

 Despite having little education, she became one of the leading experts on fossils in the 19th century.
 Anning discovered the first complete Ichthyosaurus skeleton at just TWELVE years old.
 She also discovered the first Plesiosaurus and the first British pterosaur.

 She was also a pioneer in coprolites, or the study of fossilized, well, crap.
 Like, poop.
-Hey, whatever floats your boat, Mary.
+Hey, whatever floats your boat.

-Her first husband, 28 to her 15 years of age when they married, was an alcoholic, leading her to support their family.
-Eventually, she divorced him and became an advocate of free love, both of which were highly controversial in the 1860s.
+Her first husband, 28 to her 15 years when they married, was an alcoholic, leaving her to support their family.
+Eventually, she divorced and became an advocate of free love, both of which were highly controversial in the 1860s.

 She and her sister later published a progressive feminist magazine and were also the first women to own a Wall Street brokerage firm, providing financial advice and investment services to women.
 Not too shabby.

 She ran for president against Ulysses S. Grant in 1872 on a platform that included women’s suffrage, labor rights and free love.
 She helped to establish the Equal Rights Party.
-However, in addition to being a woman, she was also under 35 years old at the time, so her candidacy was not taken seriously.
+However, she was also under 35 years old at the time, so her candidacy was not taken seriously.

 In her personal life, she married and divorced a second time, then married a third time.
 She ultimately got into legal trouble for her views and for publishing content that resulted in obscenity charges and jail time.